-Many health promotion specialists work at a local level, but others have more strategic roles with national organisations working on health improvement in the general public.
+Many health promotion specialists work at a local level, but others have more strategic roles with national organisations.

 Due to the diverse nature of the job there is no standard role, but typical activities may include: